 On March 7, 1822, Johnson asked the Senate “to equip and fit for the expedition two vessels of two hundred and fifty or three hundred tons’ burden.”
 The motion was tabled, but Symmes was not deterred.
 He spent the next ten months gathering public support and then used his base to convince Johnson to try again.

 In January of 1823, Johnson petitioned Congress to finance an expedition led by “Captain John Cleves Symmes, late of the United States Army.” into the depths of the Earth.
 “The national honor and public interest might be promoted by the equipping of an exploring expedition for the purpose of penetrating the Polar region, beyond the limits already known, with a view not only of making new discoveries in geography, natural history and geology, but of opening new sources of trade and commerce.”

-Just like being the first to the Moon, Johnson suggested that being the first to interior of the Earth would bring the United States great prestige on the world stage.
-Since there was a potential for establishing trade with the inhabitants of interior, it made sense to assign the petition to the Committee on Commerce.
+Just like being the first to the Moon, Johnson suggested that being the first to the interior of the Earth would bring the United States great prestige on the world stage.
+Since there was a potential for establishing trade with the inhabitants of the interior, it made sense to assign the petition to the Committee on Commerce.
 The idea was once again tabled.

 Symmes refused to give up and soon Congress was swamped with new petitions in support of a voyage to the Earth’s interior.
 Finally, in December 1823, the financing of Symmes’ expedition was put up for a vote.
 Amazingly, 46 of our elected officials voted in favor of funding the voyage.
 56 were opposed.
 Close, but no cigar.